fe2s/xap-hot-deploy/README.md

 This tool allows to refresh business logic without any system downtime and data loss (hot deploy).
 See [gigaspaces wiki] for details.

-Tool will restart all processing units, which defined by user.
+Tool will restart all processing units defined by user.

 New files will be copied to the deploy folder.
-After that application will define all processing units and restart their.
+After that application will define all processing units and restart them.

-Restart stateful processing unit.
+Stateful PU restart.
 ---
-1. Tooll define all processing unit instances and identify their space mode.
+1. Tool define all processing unit instances and identify their space mode.
-2. Restat all backups
+2. All backups restarted
-3. If double restart is turn off, primaries would restarted the same time.
-If double restart option is turn on, primaries would restarted twice and one by one.
+3. All primaries restarted.
+If 'double_restart' option enabled, primaries restarted twice to return to the original state.

 Build
 ---